EgoLife: Towards Egocentric Life Assistant: Authorship Statement

 \textbf{Jingkang Yang (LMMs-Lab, NTU S-Lab)} served as the project lead and director of the entire initiative, overseeing all aspects from the conception of the EgoLife project to its execution.
 His responsibilities included coordinating the casting and data collection process and organizing and managing all the details such as data cleaning, annotation, model training, evaluation, RAG system construction, paper writing, and public presentation.

-\paragraph{Data Collection and Preparation:} \begin{itemize} \item \textbf{Shuai Liu (LMMs-Lab, NTU S-Lab)}, \textbf{Yuhao Dong (NTU S-Lab)}, \textbf{Binzhu Xie (CUHK)}, and \textbf{Zitang Zhou (BUPT)} were involved from the project's inception, contributing to the planning and assisting during the EgoLife casting week. \textbf{Zitang Zhou} helped in posting and looking for suitable volunteers. \item \textbf{Ziyue Wang (NTU S-Lab)} and \textbf{Bei Ouyang (IMDEA Networks)} participated in early-stage planning discussions, though they were unable to assist on-site during the casting week. \item \textbf{Zhengyu Lin (NTU S-Lab)} provided crucial support in setting up GoPro cameras and calibrating equipment at the EgoLife house. \textbf{Zhongang Cai (NTU S-Lab)} and \textbf{Lei Yang (NTU S-Lab)} collaborated on developing solutions for first-person and third-person collaborative data collection, contributing both equipment and financial support. \item \textbf{Bei Ouyang} and \textbf{Joerg Widmer (IMDEA Networks)} contributed to setting up mmWave radars and mmWave signal collection efforts. \item For the English-language subset of EgoLife in Milan, \textbf{Jingkang Yang}, \textbf{Xiamengwei Zhang}, \textbf{Binzhu Xie}, \textbf{Bei Ouyang}, \textbf{Marco Cominelli (University of Brescia)}, and \textbf{Francesco Gringoli (University of Brescia)} all contributed to data collection efforts. \item \textbf{Marco Cominelli} and \textbf{Francesco Gringoli} were also instrumental in setting up the infrastructure for the WiFi signal data collection for this subset of the project. \end{itemize}
+\paragraph{Data Collection and Preparation:} \begin{itemize} \item \textbf{Shuai Liu (LMMs-Lab, NTU S-Lab)}, \textbf{Yuhao Dong (NTU S-Lab)}, \textbf{Binzhu Xie (NTU S-Lab)}, and \textbf{Zitang Zhou (NTU S-Lab)} were involved from the project's inception, contributing to the planning and assisting during the EgoLife casting week. \textbf{Zitang Zhou} helped in posting and looking for suitable volunteers. \item \textbf{Ziyue Wang (NTU S-Lab)} and \textbf{Bei Ouyang (IMDEA Networks)} participated in early-stage planning discussions, though they were unable to assist on-site during the casting week. \item \textbf{Zhengyu Lin (NTU S-Lab)} provided crucial support in setting up GoPro cameras and calibrating equipment at the EgoLife house. \textbf{Zhongang Cai (NTU S-Lab)} and \textbf{Lei Yang (NTU S-Lab)} collaborated on developing solutions for first-person and third-person collaborative data collection, contributing both equipment and financial support. \item \textbf{Bei Ouyang} and \textbf{Joerg Widmer (IMDEA Networks)} contributed to setting up mmWave radars and mmWave signal collection efforts. \item For the English-language subset of EgoLife in Milan, \textbf{Jingkang Yang}, \textbf{Xiamengwei Zhang}, \textbf{Binzhu Xie}, \textbf{Bei Ouyang}, \textbf{Marco Cominelli (Politecnico di Milano, Italy)}, and \textbf{Francesco Gringoli (University of Brescia, Italy)} all contributed to data collection efforts. \item \textbf{Marco Cominelli} and \textbf{Francesco Gringoli} were also instrumental in setting up the infrastructure for the WiFi signal data collection for this subset of the project. \end{itemize}